Brand Name Vagifem Common Name estradiol vaginal tablets

 Endometrial cancer: There is evidence that estrogen replacement therapy can increase the risk of cancer of the endometrium (lining of the uterus).
 Taking a progestin at the right time along with the estrogen reduces this risk of endometrial cancer to the same level as that of a woman who does not take estrogen.
 A progestin is not usually needed for women using estradiol vaginal tablets.
 This is because very little estrogen from the estradiol vaginal tablet is absorbed into the blood, compared with estrogen oral tablets, patches, or gel.
 For further information, check with your doctor.

 Endometriosis: Estrogen replacement therapy can cause endometriosis to reappear or get worse.
 If you have or have had endometriosis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Fibroids: This medication may worsen fibroids, causing sudden enlargement, pain, or tenderness.
 If you notice these effects, contact your doctor.

 Fluid retention: Estrogen may cause fluid retention.
-Women with heart or kidney problems, epilepsy, or asthma should be closely monitored by their doctor while taking this medication.
+Fluid retention can increase symptoms of heart or kidney problems, epilepsy, or asthma.
+If you have any of these conditions, you should be closely monitored by your doctor while taking this medication.